Zhabonchik/public-obsidian-vault-java-concurrency/content/blog/Beyond the User-Assistant Paradigm; Introducing Peers.md

 - **Agents become templates, not entities**: It's easier to hardcode agent configurations than to support dynamic agent discovery and registration
 - **Static choreography over dynamic collaboration**: The coordinator pattern naturally pushes developers toward predetermined scripts rather than open-ended interactions

 These aren't just implementation details; they're fundamental constraints that prevent us from building flexible and dynamic applications that can't exist in a single chat thread.
 True multi-agent systems require agents to be first-class citizens with persistent identity, and our tools should make this the default, not the exception.

-## Moving Beyond User-Centricity
+# Moving Beyond User-Centricity
 While developing [Honcho](https://honcho.dev), our AI-native memory and reasoning platform, we asked ourselves these same questions.
 Were Honcho's primitives limiting its use to chatbot applications?
-Were we just supporting the oversaturation and proliferation of skeuomorphic, single-player solutions?
+Were we just supporting the over-saturation and proliferation of skeuomorphic, single-player solutions?
 Or were we building dynamic infrastructure tolerant of emergent and novel modalities?

 The architecture of Honcho was a user-centric one, with the following hierarchy: